-Sourced from the home vineyards at Samuels Gorge, this Tempranillo was planted in 1996/97.
-This is blended with number of smaller parcels from the Sellicks foot hills on the southern border of the region, the opposite end of the region to the home vineyard at Samuel’s Gorge.
+Sourced from three vineyards, they vary in age but all are east facing towards the ocean providing a sea breeze flowing through them, keeping bunches dry and disease pressure low.
+The main vineyard right next to the winery and cellar door Samuels Gorge, was planted in 1997.
+This is blended with number of smaller parcels from the Sellicks Foothills on the southern border of the region, the opposite end of the region to the home vineyard at Samuel’s Gorge.

 One of these new sites they work with is planted with the new Tempranillo clones that were brought in by Yalumba a few years back, seemingly referred to as the Spanish clones.
 Riley and Justin have loved the acidity balance and aromatics these parcels now add to the wine.